 India is a diverse country where every vibrant culture celebrates its traditions.
-It is only in India where a wide variety of cultures can be experienced.
-The unique diverse backgrounds, and beliefs can be found in every corner of the country.
+It is only in India that a wide variety of cultures can be experienced.
+The unique diversity of backgrounds and beliefs can be found in every corner of the country.

 Fairs and festivals have always been part of India and celebrate its heritage.
-It is both beautiful and intriguing to witness an end number of traditions existing under one country.
+It is both beautiful and intriguing to witness a large number of traditions existing in one country.
 Whether it is the start of the lunar year or a religious gathering, different types of fairs can be seen in every state.

-Here are six famous and enjoyable fairs of India that showcase the vibrant country:
+Here are six famous and enjoyable fairs in India that showcase the vibrant country:

 1. Kumbh Mela

 Kumbh Mela has an interesting origin rooted in Hindu mythology and is believed to be at least 2000 years old.
-This religious and peaceful gathering takes place every 12 years at four sites – Prayagraj, Ujjain, Haridwar, and Nashik.
-The mela follows a rotational schedule and dates are scheduled according to the alignment of Jupiter, the sun, and the moon.
+This religious and peaceful gathering takes place every 12 years at four sites: Prayagraj, Ujjain, Haridwar, and Nashik.
+The rotational schedule of the mela dictates the scheduling of dates based on the alignment of Jupiter, the sun, and the moon.

-During the mela, millions of Hindu pilgrimages including devotes, sadhus, saints, and others attend the fair.
+During the mela, millions of Hindu pilgrims, including devotees, sadhus, saints, and others, attend the fair.
 The river Ganga holds a divine and holy spot for all pilgrims to perform the river-dipping ritual to seek salvation.

 2. Pushkar Fair

-Pushkar Mela is one of the biggest fairs in Rajasthan and the largest livestock fairs in the world.
-Organized in October and November, it is a traditional camel fair that was once a trading event.
-In the deserts of Pushkar where the fair is held, thousands of tourists and vendors pay a visit.
+Pushkar Mela is one of the biggest fairs in Rajasthan and the largest livestock fair in the world.
+Organised in October and November, it is a traditional camel fair that was once a trading event.
+Thousands of tourists and vendors pay a visit to the deserts of Pushkar, where the fair is held.

 This fair is renowned for being an exotic event in the beautiful town of Pushkar.
-The mela is surrounded by the riveting and vibrant culture of Rajasthan where one can experience the nomadic lifestyle of the state.
+The riveting and vibrant culture of Rajasthan surrounds the mela, allowing one to experience the nomadic lifestyle of the state.

 Surrounded by musicians, traders, animals, devotees, and photographers, there are endless things to see.
-Although the trade of camels has slowed down, several vendors keep people entertained.
-Various unique events such as camel race, camel parade, elephant and camel ride, folk dance, music performances, acrobat and puppet shows, and more can be enjoyed.
+Although the trade in camels has slowed down, several vendors keep people entertained.
+You can enjoy various unique events such as camel races, camel parades, elephant and camel rides, folk dances, music performances, acrobat and puppet shows, and more.

-Among tourists, the competitions held in Pushkar mela such as the longest Mustache and ‘Matka phod’ have risen to popularity.
+Among tourists, the competitions held in Pushkar Mela, such as the longest Moustache and ‘Matka phod’, have risen in popularity.

 3. Hemis Gompa Fair

-In the northernmost corner of India, the chilly deserts of Ladakh celebrate a 300-year-old annual fair known as the Hemis Gompa fair.
-The fair is commemorated on the birth anniversary of Guru Padmasambhava at the Hemis Monastery.
+In the northernmost corner of India, the chilly deserts of Ladakh celebrate a 300-year-old annual fair known as the Hemis Gompa Fair.
+The Hemis Monastery commemorates the fair on the birth anniversary of Guru Padmasambhava.

-Hemis fair has a special significance in the Buddhist community of India.
-It is marked by fascinating ceremonial dances referred to as lamas.
+Hemis Fair has a special significance in the Buddhist community of India.
+Fascinating ceremonial dances referred to as lamas mark it.
 This mask dance is accompanied by instrumental music, worshipping, chanting, and signing.
-The people performing lamas dress up in colorful clothes and masks.
+The people performing lamas dress up in colourful clothes and masks.

-The Hemis gompa fair is a great event to understand the Buddhist community and their distinctive culture in Ladakh.
+The Hemis Gompa Fair is a great event to understand the Buddhist community and its distinctive culture in Ladakh.

 4. Surajkund Crafts fair

-Organized in Surajkund, Haryana, this fair celebrates traditions, cuisines, culture, and artisans of India.
-It is held in February and is acclaimed internationally as well.
+Organised in Surajkund, Haryana, this fair celebrates the traditions, cuisines, culture, and artisans of India.
+It takes place in February and receives international acclaim as well.
 The fair invites various countries to take part and attracts tourists worldwide.

-Surajkund crafts fair displays the diversity and richness of India by exhibiting intricately made handicrafts, fabric soaked in vivid colors, handlooms, and other traditional art.
-National and international artists, as well as cultural groups, perform folk dances and singing in the Mela premises.
+Surajkund Crafts Fair displays the diversity and richness of India by exhibiting intricately made handicrafts, fabric soaked in vivid colours, handlooms, and other traditional art.
+National and international artists, as well as cultural groups, perform folk dances and sing on the Mela premises.

-Another section of the fair is solely dedicated to providing multi-ethnic cuisines from around the world which is immensely popular among visitors.
+Another section of the fair exclusively dedicates itself to offering multi-ethnic cuisines from around the world, a feature that immensely appeals to visitors.

 5. Sonepur cattle fair

-Sonepur cattle fair organized near Patna in Bihar is Asia’s largest cattle fair.
-It has been celebrated since the Mauryan empire, dating back to thousand years ago.
-Held in November, you can observe the sale and purchase of different livestock including birds, goats buffalos, donkeys, and horses.
+The Sonepur cattle fair, organised near Patna in Bihar, is Asia’s largest cattle fair.
+People have celebrated it since the Mauryan Empire, dating back to a thousand years ago.
+Held in November, you can observe the sale and purchase of different livestock, including birds, goats, buffalo, donkeys, and horses.

-But the main attraction remains the Hathi Bazaar or Elephant market where hundreds of elephants line up near the banks of river Ganga.
-Many people bring their elephants to boast and exhibit to visitors as well.
+But the main attraction remains the Hathi Bazaar, or Elephant Market, where hundreds of elephants line up near the banks of the Ganga.
+Many people bring their elephants to boast about and exhibit to visitors as well.

-In the past, hundreds of traders used to frequent the Sonepur cattle fair and actively participate to purchase livestock.
-Today, the fair is visited more for entertainment than for buying cattle.
-Nevertheless, people from all around the world are fascinated with a fair which has a lot to offer.
+In the past, hundreds of traders used to frequent the Sonepur cattle fair and actively participate in it to purchase livestock.
+Today, the fair is visited more for entertainment than to buy cattle.
+Nevertheless, people from all around the world are fascinated by a fair that has a lot to offer.

 Visiting the Sonepur cattle fair is a great opportunity to see how ancient people traded back in time.